joemoose/dungeoneers.d20/docs/combat.md

 A critical success on your defense save against a melee attack also allows you to counterattack your opponent immediately.

-You can also declare that you are defending another ally, area, or object and attempt to defend against attacks against them.
+You can declare that you are defending another ally, area, or object and attempt to defend against attacks against them.

-Defense ends if you take any other action or move.
+Defense ends if you take any other action.

 ## Disengaging